 The second step is to discuss with your child who will pay for tuition and fees before they apply for college.

 Have you explained what a 529 is?
 Should they plan to apply for grants and scholarships?
-Have you explained the benefits of attending school in-state?
-Are they aware of how being a resident assistant could help make college more affordable?
+Have you explained the benefits of attending public, in-state school?
+Are they aware of other ways to make college more affordable?

 Consider setting your child up with a solid foundation to finance his or her future with a 529 plan.
 Then help build on that foundation by having honest, open conversations.